nickjalbert/design_docs/registry.rst

 * Providing a command-line interface to install these components

-* Providing a configuration system for composing components within agents
+* Providing a module for composing components within agents

 Demo